theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 To transfer a file from a remote server to our own machines, we will use `scp`.

-First we will make a new directory on our computer to store the HTML files we are transferring.
+First, we will make a new directory on our computer to store the HTML files we are transferring.
 Let’s put it on our desktop for now.
-Open a new tab in your terminal program (you can use the pull down menu at the top of your screen or the Cmd+t keyboard shortcut) and type:
+Open a new tab in your terminal program (you can use the pull-down menu at the top of your screen or the Cmd+t keyboard shortcut) and type:

-    $ mkdir -p ~/Desktop/FASTQC_HTML
+    $ mkdir -p ~/Desktop/fastqc_html

 Now we can transfer our HTML files to our local computer.